Facts & Figures2026-06-23T13:37:34+02:00

 Sawn Softwood

-Sawn softwood production in the member countries of EOS plus the UK has peaked in 2021.
-Starting from H2 2022 markets turned south and the last couple of years were difficult overall for all countries across Europe.
-Sales prices of sawnwood have generally sharply declined so, while production has shrunk by 5-10% across the EOS members, the decline in turnover has been much more sizable.
-Last year after two consecutive years of decline, production slightly increased by 1%.
-Overseas the situation was equally difficult with subdued exports in the main export markets with the exception of the North African region.
+Sawn softwood production in the member countries of EOS plus the UK peaked in 2021.
+Starting from H2 2022 markets turned south and the last few years were difficult overall for all countries across Europe.
+Sales prices of sawnwood have generally declined so, while production has shrunk by around 10% across the EOS members, the decline in turnover has been more sizable.
+Overseas the situation was equally difficult with subdued exports in the main export markets.

-Sawmills’ profitability has been dented by persistently high energy prices, in many instances high raw material prices (in the Nordic countries record-high) and increasing personnel costs.
+Sawmills’ profitability has been dented by persistently high energy prices, in many instances high raw material prices and increasing personnel costs.
 Many countries have emphasized a disconnect between sawnwood prices and high raw material prices.
 The supply of logs at affordable prices will be an issue which will dominate the markets in coming years.

 Source: EOS